-Visiting neighborhood bars is the best way to reveal the true face of a city and its residents.
+Visiting neighborhood bars is the best way to see the true face of a city and its residents.
 Budapest is no exception.
-You’ll come away from these places with a real sense of excitement and discovery.
+You’ll come away from these places with a sense of excitement and discovery.

 If you're looking to immerse yourself in an old school, lively, communist-era neighborhood bar in Buda, Bambi Eszpresszó should be high on the list (Ibolya Espresszó in Pest is comparable).
 What makes Bambi the real deal?
 While it doesn't follow contemporary trends, it isn’t showing off an artificial, unremembered past either – it’s a genuine throwback.
 The waiters are only nice to those patrons they find likeable, and they wear outfits that haven't been in fashion for at least 30 years.
 The red faux leather upholstery and Thonet look-alike chairs have been in place since the opening in 1961.Read more